cscott/TurtleScript/README.rst

 ========================

 There are a few different things one could do to extend the "Simplified JavaScript" language.
-The two that I think are interesting are:
+The four that I think are interesting are:

 1. Transform variable names.